ytcs/ytcs.github.io/_posts/2025-06-08-llm-cognitive-load.md

 ## The Payoff: A Unified Performance Curve

 The Apple paper provides accuracy data for Claude 3.7 Sonnet across these puzzles.
-When we re-analyze their data, not against problem size `N` but against our calculated Cognitive Load, something remarkable happens.
+When we re-analyze their data, not against problem size $$n$$ but against our calculated Cognitive Load, something remarkable happens.
 The performance data from all these different puzzles, which looked inconsistent before, now collapses onto a single, predictable curve.

 By fitting a single sigmoid function (which describes a sharp transition) to the combined data from both puzzles, we can identify a unified critical threshold.
 The fit gives a consistent critical load of **$$\mathcal{L}_{\text{crit}} \approx 254$$**.

 ![Cognitive Load Plot](/assets/img/cognitive_load_plot.png)
-*Figure 1: Side-by-side comparison of Claude 3.7 Sonnet's performance. **Left:** Plotting accuracy against problem size `n` shows two completely different performance curves. **Right:** Plotting accuracy against the unified Cognitive Load ($$\mathcal{L}$$) metric aligns the data from both puzzles onto a single curve.
+*Figure 1: Side-by-side comparison of Claude 3.7 Sonnet's performance. **Left:** Plotting accuracy against problem size $$n$$ shows two completely different performance curves. **Right:** Plotting accuracy against the unified Cognitive Load ($$\mathcal{L}$$) metric aligns the data from both puzzles onto a single curve.
 The grey dashed line shows a single sigmoid curve fitted to all data points, revealing a consistent critical threshold of ~254.*

 This curve reveals a unified **critical load threshold ($$\mathcal{L}_{\text{crit}}$$)** for the model.
 Based on our analysis of the published data, this threshold for Claude 3.7 Sonnet appears to be around **$$\mathcal{L}_{\text{crit}} \approx 254$$**.